These Two Supplements Are Your New Secret For GI Distress

 Popping a probiotic in times of gastrointestinal distress might also help manage the severity and duration of diarrhea.
 One research review even found that some probiotic strains were able to lessen the duration of diarrhea symptoms by a day.
 And when you're tethered to the toilet, an extra day of relief is a huge win.
 Probiotic foods may be tough to stomach when your stomach is upset, especially dairy-based ones like yogurt, so you may want to stick to a supplement to reap the bacterial benefits.

 Glutamine for diarrhea: gut health and hydration.

-Supplementing with glutamine when you have diarrhea can help repair the intestinal walls and improve nutrient absorption.
+Supplementing with glutamine when you have diarrhea can help repair the intestinal walls and support nutrient absorption.
 This is especially important for fighting dehydration, a common but potentially dangerous side effect of diarrhea.
-In fact, glutamine supplementation has been shown to significantly increase water and electrolyte uptake, lessening the severity of diarrhea and staving off dehydration.
+In fact, glutamine supplementation has been shown to significantly enhance water and electrolyte uptake, lessening the severity of diarrhea and staving off dehydration.

 Taking probiotics regularly can help maintain a healthy gut and properly functioning digestion.
 Plus, the next time you're hit with gastrointestinal issues, these supplements may sooth your distress, too.
 The combination of microbiota-supporting probiotics and absorption-promoting glutamine can work together to slow the flow, and keep it that way.